-Randy Panté is a dancer, photographer, and visual arts professional currently residing in the great metropolis city of Montréal.
-Graduating with a Interactive Arts and Technology (Bachelors of Science) degree, Randy’s work has always been about combining his nerdy technical skill sets with traditionally artistic worlds of dance and photography.
+Randy Panté is a dancer and visual arts professional currently residing in the great metropolis city of Montréal.
+Graduating with a Interactive Arts and Technology (Bachelors of Science) degree, Randy’s work has always been about combining his nerdy technical skill sets with traditionally artistic worlds of dance and visual media.

-Well known in the Montréal street partnered-dance culture, Randy is a current coach and instructor at the Swing Connexion dance school and during some weekends, Porto Swing in Quebec City.
+Well known in the Montréal street partnered-dance scene, Randy is an active coach and dancer out of his dance school, Barrelhouse Club.
+He is also part of the Swing Connexion family.
 As a teacher, he’s been invited to teach at events such as Snowbound Blues in New York, Swing-A-Dance, Montreal Bagel and Blues, MezzJelly, and Toronto Blues Battle.
 More often than not, he teaches with his dynamic pair Myriam Baril.
 They totally have their own website.

 Obsessed with geek culture since his parents first bought him a Famicon, Randy loves RPG video games, steampunk, Firefly, Shadowrun, and spending far too much money on camera gear.